 Should you withdraw consent previously given to us to process your data, this applies to future processing.
 Past processing is not affected.

 5. Use of Personal Data for Promoting the Club

-Occasionally, Gloucester City Cycling Club (“we, “us”) would like to use your personal data to promote the club, for example on our web site or in Spokespiece magazine.
+Occasionally, we would like to use your personal data to promote the club, for example on our web site, via social media, or in Spokespiece magazine.
 This could include your name, photographs or videos, and information about your involvement with the club.

 We will only use your personal data for this purpose if you give your consent.
 However, you may appear in the background of photographs where others are the focus, or in large groups, such as at events.